6 Common Electrical Problems

 Electrical failures can cause more than frustration – they can cause serious damage to your wiring and even an electrical fire hazard.
 Assessing the source of the electrical failure is crucial, and once you’ve identified the root of the problem, consider reaching out to a reputable Alpharetta electrician so that electrical repairs can be made as soon as possible.
 Electrical failures are common, and you may have to spend some time troubleshooting before recognizing the cause of the complication.

 Overlamping occurs when a light fixture possesses a light bulb that has a higher wattage than the fixture was meant to handle.
 This error may result from old wiring.
-If overlamping occurs, the socket can heat up, and the wires can melt, leading to damage of the fixture and the potential for an electrical fire.
+If overlamping occurs, the socket can heat up, and the wires can melt, leading to damage to the fixture and the potential for an electrical fire.

 The wire insulation may be melted if an outlet pops and sparks when you insert a plug into an outlet.
 After the spark, a flare can burn out the outlet and cause blackening around the plugs.
 You should stop using this outlet immediately and contact your electrician promptly so that an electrical fire does not cause further damage.

 In the past, aluminum served as an inexpensive substitute for copper wiring, but aluminum is no longer safe because of its tendency to corrode when connections loosen and when it comes into contact with copper.
-To correct this problem in your light fixtures, your electrician can retrofit a dielectric wire nut for aluminum wire to copper connection.
+To correct this problem in your light fixtures, your electrician can retrofit a dielectric wire nut for the aluminum wire to copper connection.
 The grease in the nuts should cease the corrosion of aluminum.

 Tripped Circuit Breaker